 Gregory was born and raised in Hattiesburg, Mississippi.
 He went to the University of Southern Mississippi and was a cadet in the Army ROTC there for four years.
 Gregory enlisted in the United States Army National Guard in pursuit of his childhood dream of becoming a US Army helicopter pilot.
 His dreams were shattered when he was diagnosed with color blindness.

 In 1984, he came to New Orleans to the World’s Fair and the search for entrepreneurial opportunities.
 He never left.
 He met and married his first wife and together raised their son David.
 He’s a Brother Martin Honors Grad ’98, a Texas A & M Grad ’03 and has a Ph.D. in Genetics from Louisiana State University Health Sciences Center.
-He currently resides in Pittsburgh, Pennsylvania, but plans to move back closer to home in the near future.
+He currently resides Brooklyn, New York.